 Stuck for lunchbox ideas?
-Why not try this delicious, easy and child friendly Chickpea and Apricot Couscous Salad, which I created as part of the #FloraLunchbox Challenge.
-It’s quick to make and easily adapted to your own family’s preferences.
+Why not try this delicious, easy and child friendly Chickpea and Apricot Couscous Salad?
+It’s quick to make, full of nutrients and very easily adapted to your own family’s preferences.

 And here it is: